 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint.

-If your complaint is still not resolved you may refer the matter to the firm’s Client Relations Manager, David Osborne who may be contacted at 21 Tuesday Market Place, Kings Lynn, Norfolk, PE30 1JW or by email (email@example.com) (telephone 01553-666-610).
-We will make every effort to resolve any complaints raised with us through our internal complaints procedure.
-If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ, about your complaint.
-Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final written response on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or at firstname.lastname@example.org
+- If you are still not satisfied, you can contact: Legal Ombudsman, PO Box 6167, Slough, SL1 0EH about your complaint.
+Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final written response on your complaint.
+For further information, you should contact the Legal Ombudsman on 0300 555 0333 or at firstname.lastname@example.org.

 The Legal Ombudsman may not deal with a complaint about a bill if the client has applied to the court for assessment of that bill.

 Professional Indemnity Insurance